kiwitechsr/SamirTest/ArchitectureTemplate.md

 ###4.3 Independent Modules
 This module is used to specify all the independent classes that can be access across the application and may be re-used across different projects.

-1. Constant: This class will contain all the constant values i.e. anything which will not be changing and is used across the app. e.g. baseURL, keyboard height, etc.
+1. **Constant**: This class will contain all the constant values i.e. anything which will not be changing and is used across the app. e.g. baseURL, keyboard height, etc.
-2. Constant String: This class contains all the constant alert strings, which will never change.
+2. **Constant String**: This class contains all the constant alert strings, which will never change.
-3. Utils: A separate class for all the miscellaneous functionalities, which will contains mostly class methods.
+3. **Utils**: A separate class for all the miscellaneous functionalities, which will contains mostly class methods.
 It may contain the method such as date manipulation, checking time range, etc.

 ###4.4 Application Specific Modules